RELX: Scientific, Technical & Medical

 RELX's Scientific, Technical & Medical business provides information, analytics and tools that help investors make decisions that improve scientific and healthcare outcomes.
 It operates under the name of Elsevier:

 ScienceDirect, an online database of primary research, contains 16 million documents.

 Scopus is a bibliographic database containing abstracts and citations for academic journal articles.
 It contains more than 50 million items in more than 20,000 titles from 5,000 publishers worldwide.

 Mendeley is a desktop and web program for managing and sharing research papers, discovering research data and collaborating online.

 Elsevier is the world's largest publisher of academic articles.
 It published 600,000 articles in 2021.
 Its best-known titles are The Lancet and Cell.
 In 1995, Forbes magazine (wrongly) predicted Elsevier would be "the first victim of the internet" as it was disrupted and disintermediated by the World Wide Web.

 Risk Management

 LexisNexis Risk Solutions provide decision-making tools which help banks spot money launderers and insurance companies weed out fraudulent claims.
 The business claims to have saved the state of Florida more than $60 million a year by preventing benefit fraud.
 LexisNexis Risk Solutions provides data and analytics services to 85% of the Fortune 500, nine of the world's top 10 banks and 23 of the world's 25 top insurers.

 Accuity Inc.

 Accuity provides financial crime compliance software which allows institutions to comply with sanctions and anti-money laundering compliance programmes.
-It offers Know Your Customer, KYC, online subscription-based data and software for the financial services industry.
+It offers KYC, online subscription-based data and software for the financial services industry.
 The company's services include helping banks and financial institutions screen for high risk customers and transactions, and providing databases such as Bankers Almanac which allows clients to find and validate bank payment routing data.
 Accuity serves financial services clients worldwide.